 Abstract

 • A swap space is an area on a storage device (usually a Hard Disk or Flash Memory) that is used as part of Virtual Memory.
-When the physical Main Memory of a computer is fully utilised, the Kernel may transfer some data from the main memory to the swap space to free up physical memory for other tasks.
+When the physical Main Memory of a computer is under high memory pressure (a decent amount of main memory is used, the sensitivity can be adjusted with Swappiness), the Kernel may transfer some data from the main memory to the swap space to free up physical memory for other tasks.
 This allows the system to continue running applications and processes even when the main memory is insufficient

 Check for swap space usage on Linux